cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 Google normalizes and scales time series values to determine the relative popularity of symptoms in searches within each geographical region individually.
-This means that the resulting values of symptom set popularity are **NOT** comparable across geographic regions, while the values of different symptom sets are comparable within the same location.
+This means that Delphi's computed symptom set popularity values are **NOT** comparable _between_ geographic regions or region types, but are comparable within the same location.

 Standard errors and sample sizes are not available for this data source.